nikhil296/Git/git_commands.md

                         where we can track all the changes.

 - ***`git add <filename1> <filename2>`*** : adds given untracked file to staging area for tracking.
-                    we can add as many files here as we want.
+                    &nbsp;we can add as many files here as we want.
                     to add all files at once ***`"git add ."`*** (not recommended, as it is not safe).

 - ***`git commit -m "<message>"`*** : commits changes from staging area and creates a new version